hubmapconsortium/antibody-api/server/manual_test_files/README.md

 There are only two scenarios.
 The first is uploading just a .csv file without a .pdf file.
 The second is uploading a .csv and corresponding .pdf file.
 It is possible to upload multiple files, and the second scenario below tests that.
 If you don't give the .pdf file mentioned in the .csv file, it will be processed in a manner where no .pdf file exists (e.g., it won't give an error).

-Need to	be in a	'dataprovider group' to	do [http://localhost:5000/upload](http://localhost:5000/upload) or you will see:
+You need to be in a 'dataprovider group' to do [http://localhost:5000/upload](http://localhost:5000/upload) or you will see:
 ```
 Response:
 {